wx-chevalier/Awesome-Lists-and-CheatSheets/ServerSideApplication/MicroService/MicroService-Links.md

 * [2016-Production Ready Microservices #Book#](https://parg.co/U6C): Susan Fowler presents a set of microservice standards in depth, drawing from her experience standardizing over a thousand microservices at Uber.
 You’ll learn how to design microservices that are stable, reliable, scalable, fault tolerant, performant, monitored, documented, and prepared for any catastrophe.

-* [2017-Microservices Reference Architecture #Book#](https://parg.co/U6h): Learn how to connect, secure, and scale microservices in this free ebook.
+* [2017-Microservices Links Architecture #Book#](https://parg.co/U6h): Learn how to connect, secure, and scale microservices in this free ebook.

 - [2018-The Death of Microservice Madness in 2018](http://www.dwmkerr.com/the-death-of-microservice-madness-in-2018/)